Career Definition for an Oncology Surgery Technician

 Besides skills gained from coursework in anatomy, pharmacology, medical terminology, and microbiology, oncology surgery technicians must be proficient in surgical procedures, sterile techniques and the handling of special medications and solutions, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Knowledge of special or unusual operation procedures for patients with recurrent cancer, familiarity with the treatment of tumors and understanding of other cancer treatment methods such as radiotherapy and chemotherapy are also useful for anyone specializing in oncology, according to the Society of Surgical Oncology (www.sso.org).

 As the Baby Boomer generation ages and requires more surgical procedures, surgical technicians of all specialties will experience a growing demand for their skills.
-The BLS forecasts a 15% increase in employment in the surgical technology field from 2014 to 2024, which is much faster than the average for all occupations.
-As of May 2015, the median annual earnings were $44,330.
+The BLS forecasts a 12% increase in employment in the surgical technology field from 2016 to 2026, which is faster than the average for all occupations.
+As of May 2017, the median annual earnings were $46,310.
 A career in oncology surgery technology offers a unique opportunity to work in a growing and evolving field of medicine.